 Usually this is due to several possible issues:

 • Brokers-only boards – there are the MLS boards that do not allow their agent members to get their own IDX feed from a 3rd party IDX provider.
-Instead they are forced to either frame the brokers IDX solution or use the generic IDX solution offered by the MLS itself.
-In other words, if an agent belonging to a brokers-only board wants an excellent IDX solution with superior features, it would be impossible at this time.
+Instead they Continue reading this post

 MLS Compensation; The Ugly Truth Today